nklingensmith/project3-nklingensmith/README.md

 ### Important notes about grading
 It is absolutely imperative that your python program:
-* runs without any syntax or other errors (using Python 2.7) -- we will run it using the following command:
+* runs without any syntax or other errors (using Python 3) -- we will run it using the following command:
-`python arma.py ...`
+`python3 arma.py ...`
 * strictly adheres to the format specifications for input and output, as explained above.

 Failure in any of the above will result in **severe** point loss.